Battle of the Bismarck Sea: Aftermath

 The battle was a disaster for the Japanese.
-Out of 6,900 troops who were badly needed in New Guinea, only about 1,200 made it to Lae.
+Of 6,900 troops who were badly needed in New Guinea, only about 1,200 made it to Lae.
 Another 2,700 were saved by destroyers and submarines and returned to Rabaul.
 About 2,890 Japanese soldiers and sailors were killed.
-The Allies lost 13 aircrew, 10 of whom were lost in combat while three others died in an accident.
-There were also eight wounded.
+The Allies lost 13 aircrew, 10 of whom were lost in combat, while three others died in an accident, with also eight wounded.
 Aircraft losses were one B-17 and three P-38s in combat, and one B-25 and one Beaufighter in accidents.
-MacArthur issued a communiqué on 7 March stating that 22 ships, including twelve transports, three cruisers and seven destroyers, had been sunk along with 12,792 troops, based on a report by SWPA which also boasted exorbitant claims that included sixty enemy aircraft shot down, six destroyers or light cruisers sunk and eleven to fourteen merchantmen sunk.
-Army Air Force Headquarters in Washington, D.C., looked into the matter in mid-1943 and concluded that there were only 16 ships involved, but GHQ SWPA considered the original account accurate.
+MacArthur issued a communiqué on 7 March stating that 22 ships, including 12 transports, three cruisers, and seven destroyers, had been sunk along with 12,792 troops, based on a report by SWPA which also boasted exorbitant claims that included 60 enemy aircraft shot down, six destroyers or light cruisers sunk, and 11-14 merchantmen sunk.
+Army Air Force Headquarters in Washington, DC, looked into the matter in mid-1943 and concluded that only 16 ships were involved, but GHQ SWPA considered the original account accurate.
 The victory was a propaganda boon for the Allies, with one United States newsreel claiming the Japanese had lost 22 ships, 15,000 troops, and 102 aircraft.
-The New York Times, on its front page on March 4, 1943, cited the loss by the Japanese of 22 ships, 15,000 troops and 55 aircraft, though the Japanese lost only 15 aircraft over the course of the raids.
+The New York Times, on its front page on March 4, 1943, cited the loss by the Japanese of 22 ships, 15,000 troops, and 55 aircraft, though the Japanese lost only 15 aircraft over the course of the raids.

-The Allied Air Forces had used 233,847 rounds of ammunition, and dropped 261 500-pound and 253 1,000-pound bombs.
+The Allied Air Forces had used 233,847 rounds of ammunition and dropped 261 500-pound and 253 1,000-pound bombs.
 They claimed 19 hits and 42 near misses with the former and 59 hits and 39 near misses from the latter.
-Of the 137 bombs dropped in low level attacks, 48 (35 percent) were claimed to have hit but only 29 (7.5 percent) of the 387 bombs dropped from medium altitude.
-This compared favourably with efforts in August and September 1942 when only 3 percent of bombs dropped were claimed to have scored hits.
-It was noted that the high and medium altitude attacks scored few hits but dispersed the convoy, while the strafing runs from the Beaufighters had knocked out many of the ships' anti-aircraft defences.
+Of the 137 bombs dropped in low-level attacks, 48 (35%) were claimed to have hit but only 29 (7.5%) of the 387 bombs dropped from medium altitude.
+This compared favourably with efforts in August and September 1942, when only 3% of bombs dropped were claimed to have scored hits.
+Of note, the high- and medium-altitude attacks scored few hits, but dispersed the convoy, while the strafing runs from the Beaufighters had knocked out many of the ships' antiaircraft defences.
 Aircraft attacking from several directions at once had confused and overwhelmed the Japanese defences, resulting in lower casualties and more accurate bombing.
-The results therefore vindicated not just the tactics of mast height attack but of mounting coordinated attacks from several directions.
+The results, therefore, vindicated not just the tactics of mast height attack, but also of mounting coordinated attacks from several directions.
 The Japanese estimated that at least 29 bombs had hit a ship during the battle.
 This was a big improvement over the Battle of Wau back in January, when Allied aircraft attacked a Japanese convoy consisting of five destroyers and five troop transports travelling from Rabaul to Lae, but managed to sink just one transport and beach another.